 NJCHE Annual Conference at Princeton University

-The New Jersey Council for History Education is excited to announce that after a two-year hiatus due to the pandemic, we will once again hold our annual conference on December 2, 2022 in person at Princeton University.
-Click here to download the conference registration form.
+The New Jersey Council for History Education is excited to announce that we will hold our annual conference on December 1, 2023 in person at Princeton University.

 Confirmed speakers include: